zachphillips/zachphillips.github.com/_posts/2011-11-17-tom-coburn-30-billion-in-millionaires-aid-is-sheer-washington-stupidity.markdown

 ---
 layout: post
-title: Tom Coburn: $30 Billion In Millionaires Aid Is "Sheer Washington Stupidity"
+title: Tom Coburn - "$30 Billion In Millionaires Aid Is Sheer Washington Stupidity"
 ---

 Tom Coburn, the Republican Senator from Oklahoma: